-Unenrolled prescribers: NEW prescriptions written by prescribers not enrolled with Colorado Medicaid will deny beginning 01/01/18.
+Unenrolled prescribers: NEW prescriptions written by prescribers not enrolled with Health First Colorado (Colorado's Medicaid Program) will deny beginning 01/01/18.

-Colorado Medicaid will not pay for new prescriptions written on, or after, 01/01/2018 if the prescriber is not enrolled with Colorado Medicaid.
+Colorado Medicaid will not pay for new prescriptions written on, or after, 01/01/2018 if the prescriber is not enrolled with Health First Colorado.
 Refills written prior to 01/01/2018 by unenrolled prescribers will pay until the prescription expires or until there are no remaining refills.
 Prior Authorizations requested by unenrolled prescribers will not be processed by the call center beginning 01/01/18.

-If a prescriber does not wish to enroll with Colorado Medicaid they should begin referring their patients to a prescriber that is enrolled.
-Patients needing new prescriptions for their medications written on, or after, 01/01/18 must be written by an enrolled prescriber for Colorado Medicaid to pay for and process the claims.
+If a prescriber does not wish to enroll with Health First Colorado they should begin referring their patients to a prescriber that is enrolled.
+Patients needing new prescriptions for their medications written on, or after, 01/01/18 must be written by an enrolled prescriber for Health First Colorado to pay for and process the claims.

 Pharmacy staff members can identify prescriptions filled by an unenrolled prescriber with a current message that is sent back on the pharmacy claim that says, “On 1/01/18 claim denies- MD not enrolled, call DXC to enroll”.
 Beginning 01/01/18 the message will read, “Prescriber not enrolled.
 Call DXC, at 844-235-2387, to enroll”.

-Traditionally, most providers have enrolled in Health First Colorado (Colorado’s Medicaid Program) to furnish covered services to Medicaid members and to submit claims for such services.
+Traditionally, most providers have enrolled in Health First Colorado to furnish covered services to Health First Colorado members and to submit claims for such services.
 However, the Affordable Care Act (ACA) now requires physicians and other eligible practitioners to enroll in Health First Colorado to order, prescribe and refer items or services for Health First Colorado members, even when they do not submit claims to Health First Colorado.

 Physicians and other practitioners who order, prescribe or refer items or services for Health First Colorado members, but who choose not to submit claims to Health First Colorado, are referred to throughout this page as “OPR providers.”